-Our range of bung wrenches and drum openers are designed with all the different applications that exist in the various industries.
+Our range of bung wrenches and drum openers is designed with all the different applications in various industries.
 We list is a few tools that are perfect for your plant.

 Below are a few of our drum openers and bung wrenches that can work on a variety of plug caps:

 Circular Bung Wrench

 This is the most popular tool as it is capable of opening 8 different types of caps and provides the best ergonomics for the user

 Figure 3 – Circular Bung Wrench for different plug caps of Drums

 This tool is popular for MS Barrels and Drums imported from the United States and is designed to fit the various drum caps employed in the US